Azure-Player/azure.datafactory.devops/README.md

 * Tokenisation in config file allows replace any value by Environment Variable or Variable from DevOps Pipeline
 * Global Parameters
 * Export ARM Templates from JSON files (new!)
+* Support for Managed VNET and Managed Private Endpoint (new!)
+* Build function to support validation of files, dependencies and config
+* Test connections (Linked Services)

 For more details, please go to [documentation of azure.datafactory.tools](https://github.com/SQLPlayer/azure.datafactory.tools/blob/master/README.md).